MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-publicipcountlimitreached.md

 ## Symptoms

-AKS cluster creation, update, upgrade, or any operation that triggers the creation of a Public IP address, such as deploying a Kubernetes Service with a Public Load Balancer, may fail with the error message "PublicIPCountLimitReached."
+AKS cluster creation, update, upgrade, or any operation that triggers the creation of a Public IP address, such as deploying a Kubernetes Service with a Public Load Balancer, may fail with the error message "PublicIPCountLimitReached".

 ## Cause